SCHOOL REPORT NEWS QUIZZES

 The online quiz gives you the answers at the end of each question.
 If you are using the quiz worksheet, the answers can be found here:

-This multiple-choice quiz is designed to test your knowledge of news programmes and services, sources, and truth and accuracy.
+This multiple-choice quiz is designed to test your knowledge of how newsgathering works.

-It also provides real-life scenarios to prompt discussions about the issues that surround the world of news.
+It also provides real-life scenarios to prompt discussions about the issues that can arise during the process of research and interviewing.